Cannot believe I won, awesome 2 weeks everyone, thank you!

 The Institute of Food Research, where lots of scientists work on areas linked to food and health

-Favourite thing to do in science Taking photos of tiny bacteria sticking to human cells with an awesome microscope
+Favourite thing to do in my job: Taking photos of tiny bacteria sticking to human cells with an awesome microscope

 My work involves finding out how some nasty bacteria in food (the kind that gives you diarrhoea!) stick to the inside of your guts and grow.
 (Click read more to see some science and pictures)